Juvederm injections

 Juvederm

-Juvederm injections are used to help add volume to volume-deficient areas of the face.
-Depending on your treatment needs, it may be used around or in the lips, under the eyes, in the cheeks, or around the nose.
-In general, Juvederm adds volume to the cheeks and lips; treats wrinkles extending from the nose to the mouth (smile lines), from the mouth to the chin, and fine lines and wrinkles above the lip; and diminishes the appearance of frown lines.
-Learn more about preparing for your Juvederm injections.
+Juvederm injections add volume to volume-deficient areas of the face.
+In general, Juvederm adds volume to the cheeks, lips, and jawline; treats wrinkles extending from the nose to the mouth (smile lines), from the mouth to the chin, and fine lines and wrinkles above the lip; and diminishes the appearance of frown lines.

 What does Juvederm do?